Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Complain in writing to the school’s governing body.

-The school complaints procedure will tell you what kind of complaints the school will deal with, such as bullying or bad behaviour.
+The school complaints procedure should be published on the school’s website.
+It should tell you what kind of complaints the school will deal with, such as bullying or bad behaviour.

-You may not be able to complain directly to academies or free schools if you don’t have a child at the school.
+You may not be able to complain direct to academies or free schools if you don’t have a child at the school.